eggwhat5/InKey/README.md

 # Guitar Hero MIDI Practice

 A Guitar Hero 3–style falling-notes practice application for learning piano.
 Load any standard MIDI file, watch the notes descend from the top of the screen to a hit line at the bottom, and play along on your MIDI keyboard.
-Get real-time feedback on your timing — perfect, good, early, late, or miss — with visual icons and scoring.
+Get real-time feedback on your timing (perfect, good, early, late, or miss) with visual icons and scoring.

 No server, no installation, no dependencies.
 Just open `guitar_hero.html` in a modern browser.